learning-zone/javascript-basics/README.md

 * In session state, user data remains in the server.
 The availability of the data is guaranteed until either the user closes the session or the browser is closed.
 * Session state is used for the persistence of user-specific data on the server’s end.

 **b.)
+View State**:

-View State**: on the other hand is information specific to particular web page.
+On the other hand is information specific to particular web page.
 It is stored in a hidden field so that it is not visible to the user.

 * Maintained at page level only.
 * View state can only be visible from a single page and not multiple pages.